justamanwho/Kadar-Website/README.md

 # To Do List:
 - write a readme
 - delete comments from the files
-- make the english version of the website
+- I think the slider is a little too big, makes the screen scrollable horizontally
+- format styles.css